Liberty Mutual vs. Nationwide Auto Insurance in 2025 (Compare Rates & Options Here!)

 One DUI | $447 | $338 |

-A DUI sends Liberty’s rate soaring to $447 monthly, while Nationwide caps it at $338.
-Requesting a Nationwide auto insurance quote is a smart first step if you want to see how your record affects your rate.
+The most significant spike comes with a DUI: Liberty Mutual hits $447 a month, while Nationwide keeps it at $338.
+If you’ve got a clean history or even a few bumps, checking a Nationwide quote could save you big.
 Learning how to compare auto insurance companies can help you avoid overpaying, especially when your record isn’t perfect.

 Fair Credit Brings a Steeper Hike From Liberty Mutual